BeautyScientist/GSDIANOZAS/README.md

 Quite apart from anything else, it is a very satisfying feeling to be getting two things done at the same time.
 This is something that is rarely possible.

+#### **Cult of Done Principle 2 - Accept that everything is a draft.
+It helps to get it done**

+Nothing is ever truly perfect or final.
+When you view your work as a draft, you remove the pressure of perfection.
+This mindset frees you to actually produce something rather than being paralyzed by the fear of imperfection.
+The goal is progress, not perfection.

+Excessive perfectionism is something that has definitely held me back over the years.
+The most routine example is spending half an hour getting the wording of an email just right - often making it harder for the recipient to read it.
+But the worst form is the paralysis induced by some bit of work where I don’t know quite how it should be done

 © Colin Sanders 2025